coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-The kickstand allows you to place the Switch on a table and reveals the microSD card slot behind it.
+The kickstand allows you to place the Switch on a table and reveals the microSD card slot behind it...

 ### Nintendo Switch Docked